yowainwright/yowainwright.github.io/src/pages/2017-09-17-normalize-css-or-not.md

 #### 3. If there is a slim element Inventory, styles will be added for elements that aren't used

-`Normalize.css` provides CSS that normalizes CSS for all elements.
+`Normalize.css` provides CSS that normalizes CSS for **all** elements.

-If a project only uses 3 elements and normalize CSS provides 6 element styles, then there will be CSS rules defined for 2 extra elements.
+If a project only uses three elements and normalize CSS provides six element styles, then there will be CSS rules defined for two extra elements.

-In this code, there are 3 defined styles
+In this code, there are three defined styles

 ```css
 elementExample1 {